 Scholarship awards are contingent on the availability of funds; and when requests exceed available funds, awards are made based upon the earliest submission dates.

-Academic Scholarship
+ASU Mid-South Academic Scholarship

-This scholarship is designed for first-time, award-seeking students beginning the first semester immediately following high school graduation with preference given to Crittenden County students.
+This scholarship is designed for first-time, degree-seeking students beginning the first semester immediately following high school graduation with preference given to Crittenden County students.

 To qualify a student must have: